 All the benefits of living in Los Gatos at a more affordable price.
 There are several attractive neighborhoods with Los Gatos schools that have 3 and 4 bedroom family homes in the $700,000 to $1 millon range.

 Bordering the Los Gatos Creek Trail between Lark Avenue and Vasona Park you’ll find a small cluster of streets including Las Astas and Arroyo Grande.
-Homes are typically 3 and 4 bedroom single story family homes in the 1100 to 1600 sq ft range with some being remodelled and enlarged.
+Homes are typically 3 and 4 bedroom single story family homes in the 1100 to 1600 sq ft range with some being remodeled and/or enlarged.

-The Shannon area of Los Gatos refers to the neighborhoods clustered around Shannon Road in the East side of Los Gatos, bordered by Englewood, Kennedy, Short Road and Blossom Hill.
+The Shannon area of Los Gatos refers to the neighborhoods clustered around Shannon Road in the east side of Los Gatos, bordered by Englewood Avenue, Kennedy Road, Short Road and Blossom Hill Road.
 For simplicity we’ve only included streets within the Blossom Hill School catchment area.

-Shannon Road starts at Los Gatos Blvd in town and heads East over the Blossom Hill towards Almaden Valley where It comes to an end at Hicks Road.
-To find homes for sale in the hill area of Shannon Road see our “the Blossom Hill” listings.
+Shannon Road starts at Los Gatos Boulevard in town and heads East over the Blossom Hill Road towards Almaden Valley where it comes to an end at Hicks Road.
+To find homes for sale in the hill area of Shannon Road see our Blossom Hill listings.